Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-Authors of textbooks are dramatically mistaken in their belief about the usual momentum-velocity relation.
-From the theory of relativity follows that the equation $\vec{p}_{cov} = m\vec{v}_{cov}/\sqrt{1 - v^2_{cov}/c^2}$ does not hold for a curved trajectory in the Lorentz lab frame.
-Many experts who learned the theory of relativity using textbooks will find this statement disturbing at first sight.
+Textbook authors are fundamentally mistaken in their widespread belief about the general validity of the standard momentum–velocity relation.
+According to the theory of relativity, the equation $\vec{p}_{cov} = m\vec{v}_{cov}/\sqrt{1 - v^2_{cov}/c^2}$ does not hold for particles moving along curved trajectories in the Lorentz lab frame.
+Many experts who have studied relativity through conventional textbooks may find this claim counterintuitive or even unsettling at first.

-How can such an unusual momentum-velocity relation come about?
-We know that the components of momentum four-vector $p_\mu = (E/c,\vec{p})$ behave under transformations from one Lorentz frame to another, exactly in the same manner as the component of the four-vector event $x = (x_0,\vec{x})$.
-Surprises can surely be expected when we return from the four-vectors language to the three-dimensional velocity vector $\vec{v}$, which can be represented in terms of the components of four-vector as $\vec{v} = d\vec{x}/dx_0$.
-In contrast with the pseudo-Euclidean four-velocity space, the relativistic three-velocity space is a three-dimensional space with constant negative curvature, i.e. three-dimensional space with Lobachevsky geometry.
+But how can such an unconventional momentum–velocity relation arise?
+We know that the components of the four-momentum $p_\mu = (E/c,\vec{p})$ transform between Lorentz frames in the same way as the components of the four-position vector $x = (x_0,\vec{x})$.
+However, when translating from four-vector notation back to the familiar three-dimensional velocity vector $\vec{v}$, defined via $\vec{v} = d\vec{x}/dx_0$, subtleties emerge.
+Surprises are to be expected in this transition, especially when dealing with non-rectilinear motion.

-It is well known that for rectilinear accelerated motion the usual momentum-velocity relation holds.
-In fact, for the rectilinear motion the combination of the usual momentum-velocity relation and the covariant three-velocity transformation (according to Einstein's law of velocity addition) is consistent with the covariant three-momentum transformation and both (non-covariant and covariant) approaches produce the same trajectory.
+It is well established that for rectilinear accelerated motion, the standard momentum–velocity relation does hold.
+In such cases, the combination of the usual relation and the covariant velocity transformation law (Einstein’s velocity addition) is consistent with the covariant momentum transformation.
+Both the non-covariant and covariant approaches yield the same trajectory in the Lorentz lab frame.

-We can see why by examine the transformation of the three velocity in the theory of relativity.
-For a rectilinear motion, this transformation is performed as $v = (v'+V)/(1 + v'V/c^2)$.
-The relativistic factor $1/\sqrt{1 - v^2/c^2}$ is given by: $1/\sqrt{1 - v^2/c^2} = (1 + v'V/c^2)/(\sqrt{1 - v'^2/c^2}\sqrt{1 - V^2/c^2})$.
-The new momentum is then simply $mv$ times the above expression.
-But we want to express the new momentum in terms of the primed momentum and energy, and we note that $p = (p' + \mathcal{E}'V/c^2)/\sqrt{1 - V^2/c^2}$.
-Thus, for a rectilinear motion, the combination of Einstein addition law for parallel velocities and the usual momentum-velocity relation is consistent with the covariant momentum transformation.
-The dynamical evolution of the particle according to the non-covariant particle tracking may be considered as the result of successive infinitesimal Lorentz transformations.
-The corrected Newton law is valid for each step.
-In other words, the two observers with rectilinear trajectories have common 3-space.
-This result was incorrectly extended to an arbitrary trajectory.